luk4z7/xgames/README.md

-## xGames
+## X-Games

-xGames built on top of bracket-lib, that control the event loop and window events
+Games built on top of bracket-lib, that control the event loop and window events

 ### Games

-dungeoncrawl
+> dungeoncrawl
-flappydragon
+> flappydragon
+> trex